ipromise2324/FunC_Practice2/README.md

 To ensure the contract's functionality and reliability, a suite of tests has been written and is included in "tests/Main.spec.ts".

+*.ts files in scripts folder for interacting with the contract on the TON testnet are also included.
 ## Contract Methods
 The smart contract implements five primary methods that interact with `recv_internal()`: